lmuffang/Cender/QUICKSTRAT.md

 ### Step 3: Open the App
 - Open your browser to: **http://localhost:8501**
-- You should see the CV Email Sender interface
+- You should see the Cender interface

 ### Step 4: First-Time Setup (One-time per user)